 My Studio is located inside Carlton Rehearsal Studios on Carlton Place.
-It’s a 5 minute walk from Central Station on the other side of the River Clyde across the famous red bridge.
+It’s a 5 minute walk from Central Station on the other side of the River Clyde across the famous South Portland Street red suspension bridge.

 How much do drum lessons cost?

-A one hour session costs £30 with a discount for block bookings of 4 or 8 lessons.
+A one hour session costs £40 with a discount for block bookings of 2 or fortnightly/weekly subscriptions.